Slavery and religion: Christianity

-Slave Christianity
+Americas

-In the United States, Christianity not only held views about slavery but also on how slaves practiced their own form of Christianity.
+In the United States, Christians not only held views about the practice of slavery, they also held views on how slaves practiced their own form of Christianity.
 Prior to the work of Melville Herskovits in 1941, it was widely believed that all elements of African culture were destroyed by the enslavement experience.
-Since his work, scholarship has found that "Slave Christianity" existed as a patchwork of African and Christian religious traditions.
+Since the publication of his work, scholarship has found that "Slave Christianity" existed as a patchwork of African and Christian religious traditions.
 The slaves brought a wide variety of religious traditions with them including African traditional religions and Islam.

-During the early eighteenth century, Anglican missionaries who attempted to bring Christianity to slaves in the Southern colonies often found themselves butting up against uncooperative masters and resistant slaves.
+During the early eighteenth century, Anglican missionaries who attempted to bring Christianity to slaves in the Southern Colonies often found themselves butting up against uncooperative masters and resistant slaves.
 An unquestionable obstacle to the acceptance of Christianity among slaves was their desire to continue to adhere to the religious beliefs and rituals of their African ancestors as much as possible.
 Missionaries who worked in the South were especially displeased with the slaves' retention of African practices such as polygamy and what they called idolatrous dancing.
 In fact, even black people who embraced Christianity in America did not completely abandon the religions of Africa.
 Instead, they engaged in syncretism, blending Christian influences with traditional African rites and beliefs.
 Symbols and objects, such as crosses, were conflated with charms which were carried by Africans in order to ward off evil spirits.
 Christ was interpreted as a healer, similar to the priests of Africa.
 In the New World, fusions of African spirituality and Christianity led to distinctly new practices within slave populations, including Louisiana Voodoo or Vodun in Haiti.
 Although African religious influences were also important among Northern blacks, the exposure to African religions was more intense in the South, where the percentage of the black population was higher.

 There were, however, some commonalities across the majority of tribal traditions.
-Perhaps the primary understanding of tribal traditions was the commonly held belief that there was no separation of the sacred and the secular.
+Perhaps the primary source of understanding of tribal traditions was the commonly held belief that there was no separation of the sacred and the secular.
 All life was sacred and the supernatural was present in every facet and focus of life.
 Most tribal traditions highlighted this experience of the supernatural in ecstatic experiences of the supernatural which were brought on by ritual song and dance.
 Repetitious music and dancing were often used to bring on these experiences through the use of drums and chanting.
 These experiences were realized in the "possession" of a worshipper in which one is not only taken over by the divine but actually becomes one with the divine.